Shenjian-Zhang/Shenjian-Zhang.github.io/_pages/amsic.md

 =====
 Nice to see you here.
 This group is incubated and established in Jan.
 2024 supported by Shenjian Zhang (Founder), Dian Sheng (Co-founder), and Prof. Chun Zhao (XJTLU).
 The initial target aims to innovate state-of-the-art analog and mixed-signal integrated circuits and systems, expecially corresponding with synaptic-device-based artificial intelligence intergrated circuit (AIIC) designs and applications.
 Up to now, our group conducts several projects in the fields of data converter, DC-DC converter, and arithmetic-based charge distribution.

-NEWs
+News
 =====
--Jun.
+--Jun.
 13, 2024: Launch of 2024 AMSIC & XJTLU Summer Undergraduate Research Fellowship (SURF)!